EPREL (European Product Registry for energy labelling)

 Please find more information and guidance on the verification process here.

-Please find here a step-by-step guideline for the verification process in EPREL (including screen shots and most frequently asked questions and the most frequently sources for errors in the verification process)
+Step-by-step guideline for the verification process in EPREL including frequently asked questions and most frequent errors in the verification process:

 Registering a product